chockenberry/MarkdownAttributedString/README.md

 myLabel.attributedText = NSAttributedString(markdownRepresentation: markdownString, attributes: [.font : UIFont.systemFont(ofSize: 17.0), .foregroundColor: UIColor.systemPurple ])
 ```

 If you've used HTMLto do this in the past, you'll know that it pulls in WebKit, is not particularly fast, and has [thread-safety issues](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/AttributedStrings/Tasks/CreatingAttributedStrings.html).
 This new approach using Markdown has no external dependencies and can be used off the main thread.
-The only restriction is that your code can only run on [a single thread at one time](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Multithreading/ThreadSafetySummary/ThreadSafetySummary.html) because it mutates foundation objects.
+The only restriction is that the conversion code can only run on [a single thread at one time](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Multithreading/ThreadSafetySummary/ThreadSafetySummary.html) because it mutates foundation objects.
 The code is fast and typically used for operations that are not performed repeatedly, so it's unlikely that you'll have any issues.

 Both producing and consuming Markdown involves a lot of text scanning.
 When going from Markdown to an attributed string, each type of marker (e.g. \*\* or \_ ) is checked and styling is added incrementally to the string.
 Going the other direction, each attribute range is checked and markers are emitted accordingly.
 Of course, once you get into the details of the implementation, you'll realize that it gets more complicated than you'd first expect.
 The only regular expressions used are to detect URLs and email addresses.
 So yeah, "hairy".

 One of the potential uses I see for this code is with localization.
 Putting Markdown into your .strings files will be a lot easier than juggling separate RTF files.
 Be careful about styles that are only available in Latin languages.
-A good example is the Japanese phrase これはテストです which can be rendered with a bold font (**これはテストです**) variant, but not italic (_これはテストです_).
+A good example is the Japanese phrase これはテストです which can be rendered with a bold font (**これはテストです**) variant but not italic (_これはテストです_ can be synthesized, but quality will suffer).
 In these cases, you're better off using  `styleAttributes` to add an underline or some other visual emphasis that doesn't rely on the glyph's structure.

 ## Where?